How To Attend a Career Fair To Get The Job

 Find Out Who Will Be There

 - The first step on the path to career fair success is to research who will be attending the career fair you’re considering.
-Preliminary research will let you know if it’s worth attending, and if so, how to best prioritize your time.
+Preliminary research on the companies attending and the career fair itself will let you know if it’s worth attending, and if so, how to best prioritize your time.
 Everybody knows somebody, which is part of the reason why networking with almost anyone can be worthwhile.
 However, a career fair only provides you with a finite amount of time to interact with job prospects.
 It’s a good idea to have a rough outline of who you’d like to meet.

 Treat a Career Fail Like a Job Interview